-After your operation, you will be taken to the recovery room and we will monitor your condition.
-We will check your blood pressure, pulse. breathing rate and temperature and pay close attention to your wound and the circulation and sensation in your legs and feet.
+After your operation, you will be taken to the recovery room where we will monitor your condition.
+We will check your blood pressure, pulse, breathing rate and temperature and pay close attention to your wound and the circulation and sensation in your legs and feet.

 When the recovery room staff are happy that your condition is stable we will take you back to your ward.
-The nursing staff on the ward will continue to monitor your condition and your blood pressure, pulse, breathing rate, temperature and legs will be checked regularly.
+If you need closer observation you may go to the Enhanced Care unit overnight.
+The nursing staff on the ward will continue to monitor your condition and your blood pressure. pulse, breathing rate, temperature and legs will be checked regularly.
 You may find you have been prescribed oxygen, which is given through a mask or tubes resting just inside your nose.
 A drip will have been put into a vein in your arm to replace lost fluids until you are eating and drinking.
 If necessary, we also use this to give blood transfusions.